 The value of mortgage collaterals was determined as a sum of collaterals established for individual banks, in the amounts required by the banks (in the amount resulting from the agreement).
-The book value of mortgaged assets was PLN 10,359 thousand as at 31 December 2022 (PLN 10,541 thousand as at 31 December 2021).
-The value of the assignment of receivables in the amount of PLN 46,111 thousand (PLN 19,281 thousand as at 31 December 2021) has been determined at the carrying amounts of the assets provided as security.
+The book value of mortgaged assets was PLN 10,122 thousand as at 31 December 2023 (PLN 10,359 thousand as at 31 December 2022).
+The value of the assignment of receivables in the amount of PLN 9,376 thousand (PLN 46,111 thousand as at 31 December 2022) has been determined at the carrying amounts of the assets provided as security.
+The value of the security in the form of transfer of ownership of inventory together with the assignment of rights from the insurance policy was set at the maximum amount resulting from the contracts and amounts to PLN 50,000 thousand as at 31 December 2023.